CecilioCB/demo-repo2/ReadMeVersionTrial.md

 2. Create a repostory in GiT
 3. Cpy the SSH link
-4. In the terminal: git remote add origin https://github.com/CecilioCB/demo-repo2.git Verify with: git remote -v
+4. In the terminal: git remote add origin https://github.com/CecilioCB/demo-repo2.git
+5. Verify with: git remote -v
+6. To add the files in terminaal.
+   6.1. git add .
+   6.2 git commit -m "write your comment here"
+   6.2 git push --set-upstream origin master //first time